ferrefire/Limcore/README.md

 ```

 ### Mesh
 Next we will create a mesh to render.
 Creating meshes is very straightfoward and dynamic.
-In Limcore, meshes are templated with a flag for that describes the elements of it's vertices and an enum to describe the type of indices it will use.
+In Limcore, meshes are templated with a flag that describes the elements of it's vertices and an enum to describe the type of indices it will use.

 We declare our mesh like this: